devhawala/dwarf/readme.md

 the directory-name to use as starting point in the file selection dialog for the _insert floppy_ function
 _optional, no default_ (platform dependent, probably the home directory)

+- `netHubHost`
+the name of the NetHub host to connect to or empty if no NetHub connection is to be used
+_optional, default_: _empty_ (i.e. no NetHub connection = no networking)

+- `netHubPort`
+the port where the NetHub is listening (must be in range 1..65535) or any invalid port number (e.g. `0`) for no NetHub connection
+_optional, default_: 3333

+- `localTimeOffsetMinutes`
+time zone parameter for the internal time service if no NetHub is used: difference between local time and GMT in minutes, with positive values being to the east and negative to the west (e.g. Germany is 60 without DST and 120 with DST, whereas Alaska should be -560 without DST resp -480 with DST)
+_optional, default_: 0 (i.e. GMT)

 - `autostart`
 the boolean value `true`lets the machine start automatically after